ShyShys/WHM-Leveling-Guide/WHM Leveling.md

 * *Afflatus Rapture (level 76)*: AoE heal (GCD, instant cast)
 * *Temperance (level 80)*: Healing buff to self & Mitigation buff to self and nearby party members (oGCD)
 ## Healing
-Afflatus Rapture and Afflatus Solace is your go-to GCD healing spells after unlocking Misery as you lose no damage for using them.
+Afflatus Rapture and Afflatus Solace are your go-to GCD healing spells after unlocking Misery as you lose no damage for using them.
 Plenary also affects Rapture so if you need extra healing for Rapture keep that in mind.
 At level 80 you gain temperance, giving you a healing buff and everyone in your party a mitigation buff.
 Use this during pulls as it just gives your tank extra mitigation and it also increases your GCD heals including regen which is a great tool to keep your tank healthy.
 ## Damage
-Unlocking Rapture changes your DPS priority a bit when it comes to fights as Misery is a damage gain.
-Misery is damage gain but also has a  5y AoE around it.
-Fishing for Misery and not overcapping on Lily is something you should aim to do.
-You should continue to use Holy on two or more targets as the stun is great and try to Lily during downtime or prioritize lily spells when healing.
-Holy is a damage lost on two targets compared to Glare, so try to Glare in two target situations.
+(Rewrite damage)

 # Levels 81-90
 ## New Abilities